-Dental implants are defined as artificial tooth roots.
-They can be used to support full or partial dentures, dental bridges, or even single crowns.
-Dental implants are usually the most effective way of replacing teeth that have been lost due to periodontal disease, accidents, or any other reason.
+Dental implants are artificial tooth roots.
+They support full or partial dentures, dental bridges, or even single crowns.
+Dental Implants are usually the most effective way of replacing lost teeth because of periodontal disease, accidents, or other reasons.
 They also help preserve facial structure and can help protect bone tissue from resorption.

-Types of Dental Implants
+Types Of Dental Implants

-Visiting the Dentist for a Dental Implant
+Visiting The Dentist For A Dental Implant

-Four neighboring teeth will then typically be divided into different spaces to accommodate the new implants.
+Four neighboring teeth will then be divided into different spaces to accommodate the new implants.
 Any decay or other damage to the tooth’s surface is then drilled out, and any teeth that are too damaged for a dental implant to be used will be extracted.

-After implantation, the tooth-colored crowns, or caps, can then be put on the implants and screwed in place.
+After implantation, the tooth-colored crowns, or caps, can be put on the implants and screwed in place.
 Once this work is finished, you’ll get a temporary bridge to hold up while your permanent bridge is fabricated and adjusted to fit you perfectly.

 What Happens When Dental Implants Are Put In?

-The Recovery Process from Dental Implants
+The Recovery Process From Dental Implants